 He's seen it all - from the studios of Hollywood to the halls of Congress.
 Done it all - videographer, engineer, editor, executive producer, graphic designer, photographer, website developer and webmaster, stage manager, composer, and recording artist.
 Along the way, he even invented and patented cutting edge technologies and techniques so widely in use today.
 He's also made a lot of friends in the dizzying circles of famous celebrities, national political figures, and corporate leaders; but his actual client list is as exclusive as it is confidential.

 Chad calls himself a Multimedia Director.
 Those who have had the rare good fortune to work with him would be more inclined to use the word Wizard.

-Early on, he was something of a musical child prodigy, performing on stage at age twelve with BB King and other Blues legends.
+Early on, he was something of a musical child prodigy, performing on stage at age eight with BB King and other Blues legends.
 In high school, his intense interest in emerging computer technologies launched him on path that led to certification to teach the subject at a local school when he was only sixteen.